 Target instance: Following an import, you can run the report to see a mapping of instance dependencies and help you identify where changes are required if you encountered any errors.

 To generate an Object Dependencies report, select Manage Apps from the Jira Administration menu, then select Object Dependencies Report under Project Configurator in the left sidebar.

 Click Launch in the Object Dependencies Report screen.
-The analysed objects are grouped into tabs according to their type for easier navigation.
+The analyzed objects are displayed on the left of the report and grouped into tab links according to their type for easier navigation.

-Objects with dependencies are displayed as a link.
-Click the object link to display the tab for corresponding object.
-This allows you to easily navigate and track long chains of object dependencies, helping you make informed decisions about your migration tasks.
+Click an object type link to display the tab for the corresponding objects, e.g. Workflow.
+The objects with dependencies are then displayed on the right side of the report.
+Any dependencies are displayed as links allowing you to easily navigate and track chains of interdependencies, and help you make informed decisions about your migration tasks.
 When a referencing object appears more than once, that object contains more than one reference to the used object.